prunepytest/prunepytest/README.md

   - **What's this weird [license](LICENSE) about?**
-  Large companies using this software in their CI  system might unlock *significant* cost savings.
+  I started prototyping this code to support a contracting pitch to a software company in the financial sector.
+They would have probably saved upwards of $100k/month on EC2 costs alone!
-  In fact, I started prototyping this code to pitch a certain financial software company on hiring me as a contractor to save upward of $100k/month on EC2 costs alone!
-They turned me down, and I want to make sure they were serious when they told me they were not interested :)
+  They declined my proposal, and out of respect for their wishes to keep wasting money, I want to make sure the solution is *not* available to them for free ;)
   At the same time, I believe this tool could be tremendously useful for many open source projects.
 This weird license is my attempt to strike a balance between serving the needs of the open source ecosystem while incentivizing large companies to pay for software that